peteroupc/peteroupc.github.io/graphics.md

 ### Further Reading

 - J. McCornack et al., _Tricks of the Mac Game Programming Gurus_, Hayden Books, 1995.
+- Roca, Jordi, et al., "[**Workload Characterization of 3D Games**](https://ieeexplore.ieee.org/abstract/document/4086130)", _2006 IEEE International Symposium on Workload Characterization_.
+IEEE, 2006.
+Study on measuring certain features of 3-D games that are of interest in this specification, including triangles per frame and average memory usage.

 <a id=Building_a_Public_Domain_music_synthesis_library_and_instrument_banks></a>